BioJulia/SingleCellProjections.jl/docs/src/tutorial.md

 ## Projections
-`SingleCellProjections` is build to make it very easy to project one dataset onto another.
+`SingleCellProjections` is built to make it very easy to project one dataset onto another.

 Let's load count data for two more samples:
 ```@repl fake